How much do new window shades cost?

 - Pleated: Pleated shades are also made from a single layer of fabric divided into sharp folds that create an accordion-like look when they move.
 Often, the cords that lift the shade are exposed.

 - Cellular/Honeycomb: A relatively new type, dating from the 1980s, cellular shades resemble pleated shades.
-But they are actually made from multiple layers of insulated material, with an open air pocket between them; from the side, they look like a row of hexagonal cells, or a honeycomb (hence the name).
+But they are actually made from multiple layers of insulated material, with an open-air pocket between them; from the side, they look like a row of hexagonal cells or a honeycomb (hence the name).
 Cellular shades offer not only shade but also UV-ray blocking while adding insulation to your home.

 The next generation in automation, smart shades also operate via motors, but they are digitally controlled, integrating with smart home systems like Alexa.
 Using your smartphone or tablet, you can conveniently open and close on command, set your favorite positions and schedule timers.

 Solar shades are made of a coated material that blocks out light.
 Solar shades also reduce glare, protect against harmful UV rays and prevent fading from the sun on carpets, furniture and household surfaces.
 By retaining warmth during winter and blocking heat in summer, they can help keep energy costs down.

 “Anything custom is going to be more expensive, but it usually results in fewer errors or replacements, which is something to consider when building or upgrading your home,” Henry notes.